What do I need to know about Otterpool Park?

 Why can’t every town and village take their ‘share’ of the new homes needed?

 This is an option that Folkestone & Hythe District Council as a planning authority considers when planning new homes.
 The landowners who have put forward proposals for Otterpool Park believe that by building all the homes the area needs in one place, the development can also include all the roads, schools, utilities and health services that are needed by the residents.
-This means much less pressure on existing services in villages and towns which are becoming increasingly crowded anyway.
+This means much less pressure on existing services in villages and towns which are in themselves becoming increasingly crowded.

 How will you attract businesses to the area?

-Consultant Lichfields has been commissioned by the council to prepare an Employment Opportunities Study to look at the types of businesses that could be attracted to Otterpool Park.
-This includes understanding the facilities what would make this an attractive location for businesses.
-The draft masterplan currently allocates land for employment close to Junction 11 of the M20 and the station, which provides an accessible location for business.
+Consultant Lichfields was commissioned by the council to prepare an Employment Opportunities Study to look at the types of businesses that could be attracted to Otterpool Park.
+This included understanding the facilities that would make this an attractive location for businesses.

-Along with the jobs provided by businesses who choose to locate themselves at Otterpool Park, there will be many employment and training opportunities during the construction period – we hope to give priority to local businesses and individuals who want to be involved in developing the garden town.
+According to this report, Otterpool Park can provide around 8,000 jobs.
+Along with the jobs provided by businesses who choose to locate themselves at Otterpool Park, there will be many employment and training opportunities during the construction period.
+We hope to give priority to local businesses and individuals who want to be involved in developing the garden town.